Coloured Lenses, Reading Difficulties and Learning Difficulties

 What’s Important in a Vision Examination?

 When considering whether a coloured lens might be indicated, it is important that this vision examination includes a thorough assessment of binocular vision and accommodation (convergence/eye teaming/focusing), as well as your prescription and eye health.
-In many people, management of underlying refractive, binocular or accommodation problems with glasses and/or eye exercises provides enough symptomatic relief.
+In many people, management of underlying refractive, binocular or accommodation problems with glasses and/or eye exercises might be indicated.

 In situations where the patient continues to suffer symptoms, particularly in the presence of signs of pattern glare sensitivity (sensitivity to patterns, also known as Visual Stress/Visual Discomfort), coloured lenses might be of additional benefit in symptom relief.
 Your daily tasks, the lighting you work/read under and the presence of other vision problems are taken into account as part of the prescribing process.
 The use of a Intuitive Colorimeter helps determine what colours might reduce symptoms and often guides whether the patient likely to notice benefit or not from a tint.